rombrew/phobia/README.md

 synchronous motor (PMSM) controller for use in a variety of scopes like RC or electrotransport.

+# ATTENTION: the repository is moving to [sf.net](https://sourceforge.net/projects/phobia/).

 ## Hardware specification (rev4c)

 * Dimension: 90mm x 50mm x 15mm.